prasanth30/Evaluation_Tasks/Common_Task_1/readme.md

 # Rationale on Common Task 1

-Tokenization has huge impact on performance on the model.
+Tokenization has huge impact on performance of the model.
 Amplitude and Squared Amplitude expressions consist of various terms like momentum, spinor indices and other mathematical symbols, which require careful tokenization to ensure meaningful input representations for the model.

 1. Tokenizing Special Functions Properly